Shokman/MyVim/README.md

 Just clon this into your home, backup your old .vimrc file and .vim folder, then rename the cloned folder to .vim and execute install script.

+TODO:
+- Get snippets working
+- Document Fugitive, NERD comment
+- Analize to keep or not closetag (test it), Delimitmate (YCM already does that?), Command-t (I don't get it)

 ## Tab shortcuts

 Default remainder: